-- Overseeing people and culture; - The development and implementation of strategy, operational plans, policies, procedures and budgets; - The monitoring of operational and financial performance; - The assessment and control of risk and compliance; and - The prioritisation and allocation of resources.
+- The development and implementation of policies and procedures; - The monitoring of financial and operational performance; - The assessment and control of risk; and - The prioritisation and allocation of resources in relation to the above.

 3.1.4 Additional Governance Arrangements

 All members of the Board are registered with the FCA.
 The firm seeks regulatory approval prior to any appointment of a director who holds a SMF designation under SM&CR.